-When using Multiqueue, it is recommended to set it to a value equal to the number of Total Cores of your guest.
-You also need to set in the VM the number of multi-purpose channels on each VirtIO NIC with the ethtool command:
+When using Multiqueue, it is recommended to set it to a value equal to the number of vCPUs of your guest.
+Remember that the number of vCPUs is the number of sockets times the number of cores configured for the VM.
+You also need to set the number of multi-purpose channels on each VirtlO NIC in the VM with this ethtool command: